 Families plop down at a table and play their choice of games, ranging from basic board games to action-packed video games while awaiting the food.
 Occasional theme nights let visitors enter video game tournaments and geek out with like-minded gamers.
 Action Burger also hosts birthday parties.
 Visit its Facebook page for more details.

 RELATED: NYC Restaurants Where Kids Eat for FREE

 The flaming onion show is a big hit.

 47 West 56th Street between Fifth and Sixth Avenues

-Yes, it's a chain but these pioneers of American hibachi know a thing or two about cooking as live entertainment.
-My five-year-old was thrilled to pieces by the flaming onion volcano and when our chef flipped a piece of zucchini at him, we thought his laughter might never stop.
+Yes, it's a chain, but these pioneers of American hibachi know a thing or two about cooking as live entertainment.
+My 5-year-old was thrilled to pieces by the flaming onion volcano and when our chef flipped a piece of zucchini at him, we thought his laughter might never stop.
 With a substantial kids' menu, Benihana is worth a visit if you're in the area.

 Ellen's Stardust Diner – Midtown West

 If big, fun and noisy is your thing, you'll love Ellen's singing waitstaff.
 The servers, all clad in retro duds like poodle skirts and bowling shirts, leap onto the tables at this family-friendly diner to belt out Broadway show tunes, new and old.
 As you can imagine, this theater district diner gets pretty crowded with tourists starting around 5pm, so make it an early bird dinner.
 There's even a kids' menu with the usual fare like chicken nuggets, hot dogs, mac and cheese, and fries.